HackBulgaria/Haskell-1/Application/README.md

 # Problems for application
-Here are the three problems required in the Hack Bulgaria's Functional Programming in Haskell course's application.
+Here are the three problems required for the Hack Bulgaria's Functional Programming in Haskell course's application.

 * Solutions can be written in any language you like (except the esoteric programming languages)